 Turns out SMBs care about tech.
 Doesn't have to be fancy, just has to make their life easier.
 New computers top the list.

-Master the art of managing your restaurant online
+Master the art of local commerce

 Hospitality tech has been a laggard for many years.
 Complex merchant ownership structures; legacy property management solutions; notoriously long sales cycles and small budgets; minimal coordination between properties, business units and corporate… A mess.
 Marriott has over 20 mobile apps, some with no reviews and others with just 3 stars.